Joel-hou/SmartInspector/README.md

 ### 12 NFS Server

-Install&configure NFS server on one controller.
+Install&configure NFS server on one of openstack controller node.

 ```shell
 # on the controller